 “Zoe?
 Come pick me up?
 It’s an emergency.”

 She was on her way before I finished my sentence.

-“Martin’s first book is nothing short of amazing!
+"Martin’s first book is nothing short of amazing!
 You’ll laugh, cry and scream with every page as you follow Danielle and her realistic yet zany post–high-school antics. . . .
-The Big F deserves an A-plus for being the quirkiest, most fun-loving read of 2017 so far!” —RT Book Reviews
+The Big F deserves an A-plus for being the quirkiest, most fun-loving read of [the year] so far!" ―RT Book Reviews

 "A debut novel sure to resonate with high schoolers who eagerly anticipate graduation and the start of college. . . .
 Danielle is a savvy, likable character with whom teens will easily identify. . . .
 Romance fans will enjoy this fast-paced story that features an interesting set of characters and satisfying conclusion." ―School Library Journal